Why This Matters

 Prioritize Functional Groups

-- Lower priority groups become prefixes: an alcohol group on a carboxylic acid is named as "hydroxy-," not "-ol"
+- Lower priority groups become prefixes: an โOH group on a molecule whose principal group is a carboxylic acid is named as "hydroxy-," not "-ol."
+A ketone carbonyl that isn't the principal group becomes "oxo-."

 Name Cyclic Compounds

-- Prefix "cyclo-" attaches directly to the parent name: cyclopentane, cyclohexene, cyclopropyl (as a substituent)
+- Prefix "cyclo-" attaches directly to the root name: cyclopentane, cyclohexene, cyclopropyl (when used as a substituent)

-- Aromatic rings follow special rules: benzene derivatives often use common names (toluene, phenol) or the prefix "phenyl-" when benzene is a substituent
+- Aromatic rings follow special rules: benzene derivatives often retain common names (toluene, phenol, aniline), and benzene as a substituent is called "phenyl-."

-Compare: Cyclohexanol vs. hydroxycyclohexane—the first is correct because −OH is the principal group and gets the suffix.
-The second would only be appropriate if a higher-priority group were present.
-This hierarchy question appears constantly on exams.
+Compare: Cyclohexanol vs. hydroxycyclohexane.
+The first is correct because โOH is the principal group and gets the suffix.
+"Hydroxycyclohexane" would only be appropriate if a higher-priority group were present on the molecule.
+This type of hierarchy question appears constantly on exams.

 Quick Reference Table